RenanYU/_Math/Readme.md

 =======

 ----------
-**English**
+***English***

-> This object was created to add functions that the object Math doesn't have
+> This object was created to add functions that the object Math doesn't have.
+Think about the two question below.

 > Have you ever needed to distribute an quantity into three, four or more parts equal?